OceanRamen/BalatroWR/RULES/RUN_RULES.md

-# Rules for Balatro Game World Records Submissions
+# Rules for Balatro World Records Submissions

 To ensure fairness and integrity in run submissions, users must adhere to the following rules: